ramar-work/lux/README.md

 # Make and install
 $ cd hypno && make && make install

+# Run the examples at port 2222
+$ make examples
 </pre>

 NOTE: In my opinion, running Hypno on Cygwin is really just